friendly/Vis-MLM-book/working-text/general-issues.md

   or maybe a bold typewriter font?
   In pure LaTeX, `.Rnw` files I defined a `\pkg{}` macro used consistently through out the book.
 Not sure what to do here.

+  - Figure sizes: Should be made more consistent.